grannycart/by-sound-alone/content/FAQ-draft.md

 Technology-wise, the book is set in the mid-20th Century.
 Submarines technology hit a sweet spot around then, when they were efficient underwater, but still diesel and required time on the surface to recharge.
 WWII subs were basically ships that could submerge, and were limited to only a few hundred feet of depth.
 Diesel subs on the other hand rarely have to surface and in terms of technology are essentially magic.

+## Can you tell me more about the "world" this story takes place in?
+No. If I wanted to tell stories about the endless give and take of global powers, I would have been a journalist.
+The characters in the story don't care too much about politics on the surface and neither should you.
+In recent decades, the study of history has turned away from looking at the machinations of nation-states and instead focuses on peoples and processes.
+I like to think this story has a similar relationship to the world it exists in.

 ## I found a mistake.
 Please submit any grammatical or technical mistakes on [my contact page](https://grannycart.net/contact).
 I welcome your corrections.